gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Shared_Objects.md

 | `version`                    | string        | The version of the manufacturer software                                                            | No    |

 ### Remarks
-When your Clova Home extension receives a [`DiscoverAppliancesRequest`](#DiscoverAppliancesRequest) message, you must return a list of appliances by filling in all fields except for `additionalApplianceDetails`.
+When your Clova Home extension receives a [`DiscoverAppliancesRequest`](/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md#DiscoverAppliancesRequest) message, you must return a list of appliances by filling in all fields except for `additionalApplianceDetails`.
 Allowed `actions` are determined by `applianceTypes`.
-Available values are as follows for each `applianceTypes`.
+Available values for each `applianceTypes` are as follows.

 | applianceTypes | Allowed actions                                |
 |----------------|-----------------------------------------------|